 After you’ve rinsed the tubers off, it’s time to examine each clump to make sure that there are no rotten parts.
 If there are, cut these bits off.
 If the tubers have several eyes, you can divide them at this step in the process as well.
 Use a sharp knife to divide tubers, making sure each piece has at least one eye.

-Drying Tubers Before Storing For Winter
+Dry Tubers Before Storing For Winter

-If possible, we recommend drying your dahlia tubers for several weeks before putting them away in storage for the winter.
+We recommend drying your dahlia tubers for several weeks before putting them away in storage for the winter.
 This helps to cure them and to prevent rot during storage.

-Choose a location – either indoors or out – that won’t dip below freezing, has good air circulation, and indirect sunlight.
+Choose a location – either indoors or out – that won’t dip below freezing, has good air circulation, and receives indirect sunlight.
 After your tubers have dried, cut back the rest of the dahlia stem with pruners or a sharp knife.

 The key to successfully storing dahlia tubers for the winter is making sure they stay dry, have good air circulation and are in a cool, dark spot.

-Re-Planting Dahlias In Spring
+Re-Plant Dahlias In Spring!

 Once spring arrives, ground temperatures have warmed and there is no more chance of frost in your area, you can bring your beloved tubers out of storage and re-plant them in your garden.
-You can read more about planting and caring for dahlias here.
+You can read more about planting and caring for Dahlias here.